 Gemma 4 Guides

-Google released Gemma 4 on April 3, 2026 — but it is not one model.
-It is four separate models sharing a family name, each making different tradeoffs around memory, speed, modality support, and reasoning quality.
+Google released the first Gemma 4 models in early April 2026, then expanded the family with Gemma 4 12B in June 2026.
+The current family has five main sizes sharing one name, each making different tradeoffs around memory, speed, modality support, and reasoning quality.
 Picking the wrong one means downloading gigabytes you cannot run, or running something underpowered when your hardware could handle more.

 This guide decodes the naming system, lays out the real differences, and gives you a clear decision path before you pull a single weight file.